Kelsie Jean Smeby Showcases Killer Curves In Semi-Sheer Bra & Ripped Shorts

 In the caption, she tagged online retailer Fashion Nova as the makers of the outfit.

-Her fan base seemed delighted with the post, and many took some time to leave a compliment in the comments section.
+Her fan base seemed delighted with the post and many took some time to leave a compliment in the comments section.

-“I love you, you are spectacularly beautiful,” one admirer commented.
+"I love you, you are spectacularly beautiful," one admirer wrote.

-“You are so beautiful,” a second follower echoed, adding several emoji that included hearts and lips.
+"You are so beautiful," echoed a second follower, adding several emoji that included hearts and lips to their words.

-“So hot her shorts burn up,” quipped a third Instagram user.
+"So hot her shorts burn up," a third user quipped.

-“[S]o gorgeous like always!” a fourth fan added with a flame and smiley face emoji.
+"[S]o gorgeous like always!" added a fourth fan, along with a flame and smiley face emoji.

 Kelsie looked stunning in a post she shared last week that saw her going braless under an open jacket.
 She wore the leather number unzipped, exposing her chest while she sported a thong and a cowboy hat.
 She added some sex appeal to the outfit with a pair of thigh-high boots.